 Retainage, included in contract assets, represents amounts withheld from billings to the Company's clients pursuant to provisions in the contracts and may not be paid to the Company until specific tasks are completed or the project is completed and, in some instances, for even longer periods.
-At April 2, 2021 and January 1, 2021, contract assets included retainage of approximately \$5.7 million and \$6.2 million, respectively.
+As of July 2, 2021 and January 1, 2021, contract assets included retainage of approximately \$5.0 million and \$6.2 million, respectively.